ebelair/icon-banner/README.md

 **IconBanner** is inspired by the great [HazAT/badge](https://github.com/HazAT/badge).
 It provides custom banner creation on-the-fly, allowing to create different text banners for different build contexts.

-It allows to create these kind of icons:
+It allows to create this kind of icons:

 |Original|Daily|QA|Staging|Production|
 |---|---|---|---|---|